Election 2020: James Shaw slams Winston Peters and the 'politics of division'

 Peters yesterday delivered a blistering race-relations speech in Orewa that recalled then-National leader Don Brash's "one law for all" speech in 2004, which saw National surge in the polls.

-Peters said that too many Māori were "stuck in the past and they want you to pay for it", and he threatened to upend the coalition in order to block a deal over Ihumātao.
+Peters said that too many Māori were "stuck in the past and they want you to pay for it", and that he had threatened to upend the coalition in order to block a deal over Ihumātao.

 "If Labour governs after the election, by themselves, heaven forbid, or with the Greens, God help us all, then they will do a deal at Ihumātao," Peters said yesterday.